Bylaws for Northwest Alliance for Psychoanalytic Study

 II.
 1. Members

-There shall be two classes of members in the Alliance:
+There shall be three classes of members in the Alliance:

-Applicants for membership shall become a member or student member upon payment of dues and acceptance of their application.
+Applicants for membership shall become a member or student member or community mental health agency member upon payment of dues and acceptance of their application.

 II.
 2. Dues